 Chamomile also has a probiotic effect, and can even prevent ibuprofen damage to the stomach; it used to be so much part of our culture that Beatrix Potter sent Peter Rabbit to bed with chamomile after he messed around in MacGregor’s garden.

 For our horses, I use artemisia (wormwood) in our VermClear blend as the digestion-stimulating bitter and for its renowned anthelmintic properties.
 Perhaps my favourite bitter for our horses, though, is the humble dandelion, particularly the root which has the added advantage of being a prokinetic – a funky word that means it enhances the motility of good digestion.
 So, it not only acts as a bitter, priming all the digestive juices, but it also makes things move through the stomach a bit quicker so the digesting foodstuff isn’t sitting there like a rock in the gut system.

-Dandelion root also contains inulin which is a prebiotic, so it nurtures and nourishes all the good stuff inside.
+Dandelion root also contains inulin which is a natural prebiotic, so it nurtures and nourishes all the good stuff inside.
 Harvest your own dandelions so long as they’re not growing in an area that’s sprayed.

-With ginger, remember that ginger is considered ‘hot’, so if there’s inflammation present, it’s best not to feed until the inflammation is under control.
+Another excellent prokinetic is Ginger.
+Remember, though, that ginger is considered ‘hot’, so if there’s inflammation present, it’s best not to feed until the inflammation is under control.

 So there’s a sort-of Herb Nerd blog on bitter herbs, but I think more on Gut Health so I’ll store this particular blog in the Gut blog section.
-And just so you know, we include dandelion root in many of our blends, but specifically relating to this blog, our GutCARE and METATonic blend.
+And just so you know, we include dandelion root in many of our blends, but specifically relating to this blog, our GutCARE and MetaTonic blend.